erichulser/mkdocs_autodoc/README.md

 Dynamic Generation
 --------------

-To have the content always generate dynamically, without the use of any markdown files, you can use the `autodoc` page command.
-This will allow you to dynamically insert a python module into the page heirarchy at runtime.
+To have the content always generated dynamically, without the use of any markdown files, you can use the `autodoc` page command.
+This will allow you to dynamically insert a python module into the page hierarchy at runtime.

 You will need to modify your `mkdocs.yml` to include something similar to: